pranay-009/Flower_classification/README.md

 # Flower_classification
-The repository consists of files which worked on while working on the Flower Classification ML project
+The repository consists of files that I worked on while working on the Flower Classification ML project